Soda Ash In Soap Making:

-Well, for some, soda ash is a larger problem then for others.
-To be clear soda ash is a pretty normal part of the cold process soap making.
-If you’ve never run into the problem, then...You probably haven’t made enough soap, just kidding, but really!
+So you’ve got a soda ash problem, huh?
+Truth is for some, soda ash is a larger problem then for others.
+To be clear, soda ash is a pretty normal part of cold process soap making.
+Today we’ll talk soda ash in soap making.

+If you’ve never run into the problem, then likely you haven’t made enough soap, just kidding, but really!
 So why do some people not care?
-Many soapers, make soap just for themselves or their family, so having some soda ash (which is not harmful) on their end product is just not that big of a deal.
-They care about the product itself, meaning that they know every ingredient that was placed into their formula, and that all of them are safe to use and skin-friendly.
+Many soapers, make soap just for themselves or their family.
+Thus, having some soda ash (which is not harmful) on their end product, is just not that big of a deal.
+They care about the product itself, meaning that they know every ingredient that was placed into the formula.
+In addition, that all of them are safe to use and skin-friendly.

 At Rn to Zen, we obviously sell soaps, so the aesthetic part of it means a lot to our customers, and we know this.
-So we do everything we can to prevent it, and that’s what we’ll discuss today!
+Thus, we do everything we can to prevent it, and that’s what we’ll discuss today!

 What is Soda Ash in Soap Making?

-Soda ash, if you’ve ever seen it, is a whitish, beige, “ash” looking film that develops “usually” on top of your bars of soap.
-It is not harmful and does not ruin the actual soap product, however aesthetically it may not be as pleasing as you desire.
+Soda ash is actually pretty common in the soap making process.
+If you’ve never seen it, it’s a whitish, beige, “ash” looking film that develops “usually” on top of your bars of soap.
+It is not harmful.
+It does not ruin the actual soap product.
+However, aesthetically it may not be as pleasing as you desire.

-So why does this happen?
+So why does it happen?

 In laymen’s terms, it happens when lye in your soap reacts to the air.
 If you want a more complicated answer, it’s when the unsaponified lye reacts with carbon dioxide.

 As mentioned earlier, it usually appears on the top of your soap, but can work its way down into the soap as well (down the sides, etc.).
-If you’re someone that unmolds their soap after 24-48 hours, even if it’s set, you may still have some development of soda ash after unmolded and cut.
+If you’re someone that unmolds soap after 24-48 hours, even if it’s set, you may still have some development of soda ash after unmolded and cut.

 Related Article: Let’s Talk Soaping Molds.
 Is There a “Best” Soap Mold?